yatingw24/phd/README.md

 3. Acquired more R functions in selecting, filtering, grouping, summarizng data.

 ## Limitations & Things I'd Like to Improve
-1. This is a data-driven project done with a limited amount of time -
+1. This is a data-driven project done with a limited amount of time - I would interview PhD candidates from public universities to understand their stipend and how they support themselves financially;
-2.
+2. Cost of living is another key parameter that could influence whether PhD students are struggling financially or not.
+In this story, I borrowed the median cost of living in the US to compare that with the stipend.
+Ideally, I should've
 3.